Skip to content

 The next call for applications for the 2026–2027 academic year will open this fall.
 We strongly encourage all Members to (re)apply, and we look forward to continuing to support your inspiring film festivals.

-The Film Selection is composed of three distinctive parts:
+The Film Selection is composed of four distinctive parts:

 — CONTEMPORARY FILMS